On Exploiting Hitting Sets for Model Reconciliation: Related Work and Discussions

 On a different note, the notion of supports or explanations proposed in this paper and how they are used to update the knowledge base of the human might appear similar to the notion of belief revision~\cite{gardenfors1995belief}.
 However, there are some subtle differences.
 Belief revision usually refers to a single agent revising its belief after receiving a new piece of information that is in conflict with its current beliefs.
 As such, there is a temporal dimension in belief revision and a requirement that it should maintain as much as possible the belief of the agent, per AGM postulates \citep{alchourron1985logic,gardenfors1986belief}.
 On the other hand, our notion of explanation is done with respect to \emph{two knowledge bases} and there is no such requirement on maintaining as much as possible the belief of the human.
 Instead, our requirement is on minimizing the size of the explanation.
-Additionally, our definition of explanation differs from the earlier use of the term \textit{explanation} in the literature \cite{krr}, where it is considered within a single knowledge base.
-In contrast, our explanations are considered in the context of two knowledge bases.
+Additionally, our notion of explanation might appear similar to the notion of a diagnosis (e.g.,~\cite{rei87}).
+Diagnosis focuses on identifying the reason for the inconsistency of a theory (i.e., $KB$) whereas an explanation aims at identifying the support for a formula.
+The difference lies in that a diagnosis is made with respect to the same theory (i.e., $KB_{a}$) while explanation is sought for the second theory (i.e., $KB_{h}$).
+For a further exposition on the relationship between our approach and previous works we refer the reader to~\cite{vasileiou2020relationship}.